braintelligencePL/mac-setup/README.md

 ## `💻.setup().macOS().build()` OR `🖥️.setup().ubuntu().build()` <br>

 That's what I use on daily basis.
-I used that configuration also on Ubuntu, so enjoy!
+I used that configuration also on Ubuntu.
+Enjoy!

 <BR>